How long does Botox last?

 1. 1 How long does Botox work?

-3. 3 Read up on it: then you'll be well prepared
+3. 3 Read more so you are well prepared

 How long does Botox last?

-Botox usually works for around 3 to 5 months.
-After several treatments, the effects can sometimes last a bit longer.
-To maintain the results, you’ll need occasional top-up treatments.
-If your muscles are stronger or your lines are deeper, you may need a new treatment every 3–4 months at the start.
+Botox typically lasts around 3 to 5 months.
+After repeated treatments, the effects may last slightly longer.
+To maintain results, occasional top-up treatments are usually required.
+If your muscles are stronger or lines are more pronounced, you may need treatment every 3–4 months initially.

-On this page, you’ll find useful tips and can easily search for a clinic near you.
+On this page, you’ll find helpful information and can easily search for a clinic near you.

 • Individual differences